What Are Smallholder Farms? Can They Save The Day?

 These farms are also big promoters of biodiversity.
 Because the farmers plant a variety of crops for food and market, this provides a variety of natural habitats.
 Additionally, most smallholder farms are not heavily mechanized, and a bulk of their produce is often marketed locally.
 Combined, this reduces their carbon footprint.

-One downfall is that smallholder farms are reported to have is a slightly higher percentage of carbohydrate production.
-This is because they mainly grow cereals, roots and tubers.
+One downfall is that smallholder farms are reported to have a slightly higher percentage of carbohydrate production.
+This is because they mainly grow cereals, roots, and tubers.
 Large-scale farms have a marginally higher percentage of protein production from larger acreages of pulses (dry beans) and fish farming, among others.

 Despite smallholder farms being higher yielding, poverty is still rampant among farmers and their households.
 They often cannot afford basic needs.
 Investing or reinvesting in equipment is often difficult.